Fröhlich, Claus Physikalisch-Meteorologisches Observatorium Davos/World Radiation Center, Davos Dorf, Switzerland.

 - Nonelectromagnetic radiation

 The electromagnetic radiation and particles (electrons, protons, alpha particles, and rarer heavy atomic nuclei) emitted by the Sun.
-The electromagnetic radiation covers a wavelength range from x-rays to radio waves, that is, from about 0.01 nanometer to 30 km.
-The annual mean irradiance at Earth, integrated over the whole spectrum, is called the total solar irradiance (TSI).
-Its value, as derived from the observations of classical radiometers from space since 1978, is 1365 W m−2.
-However, results from a new type of radiometer on a NASA mission point to a lower value of 1361 W m−2.
-This important difference seems to be real, and it obviously has an impact on our understanding of the energy balance of the Earth and its influence on climate.
+The electromagnetic radiation (light) that shines from the Sun covers a wavelength range from x-rays to radio waves, that is, from about 0.01 nanometer to 30 km.
 Of the Sun's output, 99% is carried by radiation with wavelengths between 278 and 4600 nm, with the maximum at 472 nm.
 The division into two energetically equal parts is at a wavelength of 731 nm.
-See also: Electromagnetic radiation
+The annual mean irradiance at Earth, integrated over the whole electromagnetic spectrum, is called the total solar irradiance (TSI).
+Its generally accepted value is 1361 W/m−2 (Fig. 1).
+TSI is a critical factor in our understanding of the energy balance and climate of Earth.
+See also: Earth; Electromagnetic radiation; Global climate change; Light; Radiation; Spectrum; Sun

 The content above is only an excerpt.